In today’s challenging housing market, the allure of purchasing a foreclosed Colorado Springs home at…

 Buying a home with no or minimal money used as a down payment can provide opportunities for buyers that otherwise may not be able to become homeowners.
 Fortunately for today’s buyers, there are a few programs that can help them qualify for a mortgage with a very small down payment.
-One that is not widely discussed is the USDA Single Family Housing Guaranteed Loan Program.
+One that is not widely discussed is the USDA Single Family Housing Guaranteed Loan Program; here’s our breakdown of how USDA home leans work:

 The United States Department of Agriculture, USDA, administers the program but does not actually loan money.
 Similar to loans backed by the Department of Veterans Affairs, VA, or Federal Housing Administration, FHA, these loans are guaranteed by the USDA.
 Private lenders, such as banks or credit unions, still loan money to the home buyer but they know that the USDA will pay if the borrower is unable.